dominicho97/Smart-Winebox/README.md

 Instructables: https://www.instructables.com/Smart-Wine-Box/

 Smart Winebox that measures temperature, humidity and light.</br>
-The live-data will be stored in a MYSQL database.
+The live-data will be stored in a MYSQL database.</br>
 Data will be shown with numbers and charts on a Flask webserver hosted by the Raspberry Pi.

 Languages used: